 Well for starters, because the tracks are on the streets instead of in a separated path, which means slower speeds all around and less of a need for that automatic braking.
 Also, there’s a lot of stuff that has to get through Downtown, and if the system didn’t allow the trains to share tracks, things would move slower than they already do.

 That means we put a lot of trust in our operators.
-They have to pay close attention to the signals, other trains and cars, as well as pedestrians and bikers (which is why we only hire the best to operate MAX, and they go through a lot of training and testing).
+They have to pay close attention to the signals, other trains and cars, as well as pedestrians and bikers (which is why MAX operators go through a lot of training and testing).
 It’s also another reason they don’t go very fast Downtown…

 No faster than 12.5 mph, actually.

 When you’re Downtown, that’s the magic speed.
 Each intersection is on a 56-second cycle, and the timing works sequentially so that no matter what the mode of travel, if you move at 12.5 mph you’ll hit green light after green light.
 That’s why once a train gets the go-ahead, it usually makes it through all the lights until its next stop.